 \section{Zero-Shot Domain Transfer}

-To explore the zero-shot domain transfer capacity of our models, we utilize the extended model for the \textit{dyu} language in different domains.
+To explore the zero-shot domain transfer~\cite{lai-etal-2022-4,lai-etal-2022-improving-domain} capacity of our models, we utilize the extended model for the \texttt{prs\_Arab} language in different domains.
 All experiments are conducted on the FLORES-200 multi-domain dataset.
-The corresponding results can be found in Table~\ref{tab:domain_transfer}.
-Our approach yielded the following findings: i) Our approach demonstrates strong domain transfer capabilities, surpassing the baseline systems, even when applied to the original language pairs such as \textit{eng-rus} and \textit{eng-wol}. ii) Our approach exhibits superior transfer capabilities in \textit{eng-dyu} language pair compared to other baselines.
-This observation, to a certain extent, suggests the extendability of our MNMT model to new languages.
-One possible explanation is that our approach possesses stronger general multilingual properties, which is helpful for domain transfer.
-This observation aligns with the findings of~\citet{lai-etal-2022-4}, who demonstrated that MNMT models can be transferred across different domains in the same language.
+The corresponding results can be found in Table~\ref{tab:domain_trans}.
+We obeserve that our approach demonstrates strong domain transfer capabilities, surpassing the baseline systems, even when applied to the original language pairs such as \textit{eng-rus} and \textit{eng-wol}.